 - Hong Kong Dragon Boat Festival: Every August in Flushing Lake locals gather to both show off and race their dragon boats (boats shaped like dragons).
 It’s a family-friendly event where so bring the kids!
 Dates & info here.

 - Broadway in Bryant Park: Some of the most popular Broadway shows put on short bits and performances in Bryant Park in the summer.
 Best part?
 It’s free!
 Bring a picnic blanket and enjoy.
 More info here.

 - Summer Streets: Streets all across the city go car-free for three weekends in August.
 This enables local restaurants to stretch dining into the street, kids to play and a utopian-like place to relax.
 Streets & dates here.

-- U.S. Open: The final tennis Grand Slam tournament of the year has been hosted at the USTA Billie Jean King National Tennis Center in New York since the 1970’s.
-Tickets are available through Ticketmaster.
+- U.S. Open: The final tennis Grand Slam tournament of the year is hosted at the USTA Billie Jean King National Tennis Center, becoming a highlight of August in NYC since the 1970s.

 - New York Fashion Week: The second leg of New York Fashion Week, there are runway shows at venues all across the city and even one on one shopping opportunities with the designers.
 If you’re into the fashion this is the best time to visit New York City.
 Read more here.

 - 9/11 Tribute: Although it’s a somber feeling, I encourage anybody who visits NYC to pay their respects at the 9/11 Memorial.
-There is no better time to do it than on the tragedy’s anniversary when twin spotlights light up the sky in tribute, all throughout the night.
+There is no better time than on the tragedy’s anniversary.
+During the memorial twin spotlights light up the sky in tribute, all throughout the night.

 - New York Film Festival: This festival takes place at the Lincoln Center and annually showcases the best films to hit the big screen.
 Both low and high budget films are screened, and it’s an experience you won’t soon forget.
 Tickets and info here.